apache/skywalking/docs/en/setup/backend/backend-alarm.md

 ```

 ## gRPCHook
-The alarm message will send through remote gRPC method by `Protobuf` content type.
-The message format with following key information which are defined in `oap-server/server-alarm-plugin/src/main/proto/alarm-hook.proto`.
+This code language could be `Protobuf` which are defined in `oap-server/server-alarm-plugin/src/main/proto/alarm-hook.proto`.

-Example as following
+It will result as following:
 ```text
 message AlarmMessage {
     int64 scopeId = 1;